SEND Tribunal: What are the costs of EHCP disagreement?

 The three member panel is typically made up of a legal expert (a judge), an education expert and an expert in health or social care.

-SEND Tribunals decisions are legally binding.
-However, one complication with tribunals is that they have a risk that everyone loses in some way.
+Either way, one complication with tribunals is that they have a risk that everyone loses in some way.
 This includes parents, even though most decisions go in favour of parents.

 Financial cost of SEND tribunals